 Len Haley’s Te Koona Stud to which Tulloch retired, sprawled at an altitude of nearly 2800 feet and was subject to a bracing climate all year round, with even occasional snowfall in winter, although most of the paddocks were in sheltered valleys.
 A beautifully grassed stud, it was nearer the conditions under which English horses were bred than most other parts of Australia.
 The first stallion to stand there had been the St Denis horse, Redfern.
 Redfern was eventually replaced by Bullhead, which Haley purchased during a visit to England in 1930.
 Other stallions had come and gone during the intervening years but none with the fanfare and heightened expectations of the general public that surrounded this latest recruit.
 After Tulloch’s first mating to determine his fertility, the stud groom was heard to whisper in Tulloch’s ear: “Now that’s got to be better than having George Moore kick you in the ribs.”
 Tulloch’s initial stud fee was set at 500 guineas, and Haley was overwhelmed in a rush by broodmare owners.

+Sadly, Evelyn Haley, Tulloch’s owner, died in March 1963 when his champion’s first crop of foals were just six months old.
 Tulloch’s first yearlings went under the hammer at the Sydney Yearling Sales during March 1964, and although only ten were sold, it was for an aggregate sum of 20,450 guineas thereby enabling Tulloch to top the list of first-season sires.
 Among the buyers was Tom Smith, who gave 4000 guineas for a filly on behalf of American owners.
 The yearling was subsequently registered as Florida Bound and became the first of Tulloch’s progeny to win a race when she took a juvenile handicap at Canterbury in November.
-Sadly, though, she was also the only one of Tulloch’s progeny to win during that season.
-It soon became apparent that what the great horse had achieved on the racecourse was never going to be matched in the stallion barn.
+Unfortunately, though, she was also the only one of Tulloch’s progeny to win during that season.
+It soon became apparent that what the great horse had achieved on the racecourse would never be matched in the stallion barn.

 Although there were other winners in the years to come such as Dahma Star, Valide and Tulrigo, Tulloch was to be an inglorious failure at stud.
-Whether the scouring disease from which he suffered for so long, and that almost cost him his life, also sapped his procreative richness, is a matter for speculation.
-Tulloch died in late June 1969 at the Coonabarabran property of Peter Haley, the son of the great horse’s owner.
+Whether the scouring disease from which he suffered for so long and that almost cost him his life, also sapped his procreative richness, is a matter for speculation.
+Tulloch died in late June 1969 at ‘Old Gowang’ at Warkton, near Coonabarabran, the property of Peter Haley, the son of the great horse’s owner.
 Whatever his failings at stud, nothing could detract from Tulloch’s deeds on the racecourse.
-Had he been spared to race as a four-year-old and spring five-year-old, what might he not have done – what might he not have been!
+Had he been spared to race as a four-year-old and spring five-year-old, what might he not have done – what might he not have been?
 In all the years since he remains by common consent the greatest horse to race in Australia since Phar Lap until, perhaps, the coming of a certain daughter of Street Cry.

 great story i witnessed tulloch’s last race at eagle farm in brisbane cup never seen anything like it again after 60 years a truly life experience to see this outstanding animal and i got 9/4